NxTime Usage

 struct NxTime {

-unsigned long MsOfDay;
+unsigned int MsOfDay;

 unsigned short Millisecond;